 Now, let’s talk about the concept of Classic Bluetooth

-Bluetooth, it’s a wireless (without wire) industry-standard registered in the Institute of Electrical and Electronics Engineers under IEEE 802.15.1 It’s a short distance energy transmitted by low powered radios, it’s used to exchange data and handle communication between Bluetooth devices.
-The Bluetooth concept was developed initially to portable devices like; cellphones, headsets, wireless speakers, headphones, but nowadays is almost everywhere.
+Bluetooth, it’s a wireless (without wire) industry standard registered in the Institute of Electrical and Electronics Engineers under IEEE 802.15.1 It’s short-distance energy transmitted by low-powered radios, it’s used to exchange data and handle communication between Bluetooth devices.
+The Bluetooth concept was developed initially for portable devices like; cellphones, headsets, wireless speakers, headphones, but nowadays is almost everywhere.